Arjun-G-Ravi/AI-Notes/04_NLP/07_Attention.md

 # Need for Attention
 In a normal encoder-decoder setup, the context must represent absolutely everything about the meaning of the source text as it is the only thing given to the decoder.
 Thus this hidden state will often act as the bottleneck.
-All the information (especially from the beginning of the text) will be ill represented.
+All the information (especially from the beginning of the text) will not be represented well.
 ![alt text](image-16.png)

-The attention mechanism is a solution to the bottleneck problem, `a way of allowing the decoder to get information from all the hidden states of the encoder, not just the last hidden state.`
+The attention mechanism is a solution to the bottleneck problem - `a way of allowing the decoder to get information from all the hidden states of the encoder, not just the last hidden state.`

 # Attention
 The concept of attention involves generating a single fixed-length vector(context), which is obtained by computing a weighted sum of all encoder hidden states.
 The weights applied during this process determine the focus or attention on a specific portion of the source text that is most associated with the token being produced by the decoder at any given time.
 In contrast to the static context vector, `attention provides a dynamic vector that is derived from the encoder hidden states, with a unique version calculated for each decoding token.`